protomielino/sdclone/doc/download-manager/README.md

         - `karting`
         - `road`
         - `speedway`
+    - For drivers, it must be one of the available robots, such as `simplix` or `usr`.
 - `author`: defines the author(s) for an asset.
 Speed Dreams shall not perform any specific actions based on the value of this string.
 - `license`: defines the license covering the asset.
 Speed Dreams shall not